diemus/azure-openai-proxy/README.md

 > Other APIs not supported by Azure will be returned in a mock format (such as OPTIONS requests initiated by browsers).
 If you find your project need additional OpenAI-supported APIs, feel free to submit a PR.

+## Recently Updated

++ 2023-04-06 supported `/v1/models` interface, fixed the issue of some web projects depending on `models` interface error.
++ 2023-04-04 supported `options` interface, fixed the cross-domain check error issue of some web projects.

 ## Usage

 ### 1. Used as reverse proxy (i.e. an OpenAI API gateway)